marcoGarranzo206/pyBRIM/README.md

 There are two modules, BRIM and meta.

 ## BRIM
-BRIM module revolves around the BRIM_solver object.Pass it the graph you want to use, the null model (for signed or unsigned networks) and the resolution value (to determine xommunity sizes, more in dexcription).
+BRIM module revolves around the BRIM_solver object.Pass it the graph you want to use, the null model (for signed or unsigned networks) and the resolution value (to determine community sizes, more in description).

 After creation you can run the fit_transform method to find communities when the number of communities is found.
 If you dont know, you can use the BRIM_bisec method, which you can pass it a maximum number of communities.